adrienverge/yamllint/docs/disable_with_comments.rst

 .. code-block::

- # This file IS NOT valid YAML and will procuce syntax errors
+ # This file IS NOT valid YAML and will produce syntax errors
  {% if extra_info %}
  key1: value1
  {% endif %}